microsoft/industry/telco/referenceImplementation/readme.md

 > Please note: it can take up to 15 minutes for permission to propagate at tenant root scope.
 It is therefore recommended that you log out and log back in to refresh the token before you proceed with the deployment.*

-### Optional pre-requsites
+### Optional pre-requisites

 The deployment experience in Azure portal allows you to bring in existing (preferably empty) subscriptions dedicated for the platform part of the Azure for Telco architecture.
-It also allows you to bring existing subscriptions that can be used as the initial operator landing zones for your carieer grade workloads.
+It also allows you to bring existing subscriptions that can be used as the initial operator landing zones for your carrier grade workloads.

 ## Step by step guidance